tami-cp0/monty/README.md

 17. `queue` - Sets the format of the data to a queue (FIFO).

 ##
 This README should give potential contributors or users a better understanding of the knowledge required to work with my ***monty*** project.

-Feel free to modify or expand this section to fit your project's specific requirements.
+contanct: @findtamilore@gmail.com

 > Feel free to use, modify, and distribute it without any restriction.
 I appreciate, but don't require, acknowledgement in derivative works.